 Many suppliers of fragranced products are not aware that their products are in scope of the CLP Regulation, and may be classified as hazardous and consequently require labelling.
 This may be because they deal primarily with products regulated under other legislation such as foods and cosmetics and only supply a few household items such as fragranced candles or room sprays.
 Items such as candles are also often not thought of as chemical products, however, under both the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) and CLP Regulations they are considered to be a combination of a carrier article (the wick) and a mixture (the wax, fragrance, colouring and any other additives).
 There is also a commonly held belief that because fragrances are often natural in origin they are not hazardous or not subject to regulation.

-In fact, CLP applies to all substances and mixtures placed on the market, unless covered by more specific sectoral legislation such as cosmetics, medicines or food regulations; and any substance or mixture placed on the market must first be assessed to see if it is hazardous, and if it is found to be so it must be labelled according to the requirements of CLP.
+In fact, CLP applies to all substances and mixtures placed on the market (unless covered by more specific sectoral legislation such as cosmetics, medicines or food regulations) and any substance or mixture placed on the market must first be assessed to see if it is hazardous, and if it is found to be so it must be labelled according to the requirements of CLP.

 Fragrances, both synthetic and natural, may possess a range of different hazards.
-Sensitisation (the ability to cause an allergic reaction) is a particular issue for fragrances because of our frequent exposure to them in cosmetics, toiletries, laundry products and so on that may be in repeated and prolonged contact with our skin; and many fragrances are classified as sensitisers.
+Sensitisation (the ability to cause an allergic reaction) is a particular issue for fragrances because of our frequent exposure to them in cosmetics, toiletries and laundry products that may be in repeated and prolonged contact with our skin; and many fragrances are classified as sensitisers.
 Other types of hazards often found in fragrance substances include skin and eye irritants, and hazards to the aquatic environment.
 A few have been found to possess severe chronic hazards such as carcinogenicity and reproductive toxicity and are severely restricted for use.
 Fragrances in products such as room sprays and reed diffusers are also often mixed with solvents which may bring additional hazards such as flammability in the case of alcohols and aspiration toxicity in the case of base oils.